quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 keys: Help, upgrade, migration
 ---

-Use this guide to migrate from QCalendar v4.x to QCalendar v5.0.0 beta.
+Use this guide to migrate from QCalendar v4.x to QCalendar v5.0.0-beta.7.

 > QCalendar v5 remains a Vue 3 calendar package with Quasar 2 integration.
 The QCalendar app extension is Vite-only and targets Quasar CLI with `@quasar/app-vite` v3, but direct UI package imports can still be used in Vue/Vite projects without installing the app extension.

 > The information below is by no means an exhaustive list of changes and new functionality.
 If you see something that has been missed, please PR or let us know.

-## QCalendar v5.0.0 beta
+## QCalendar v5.0.0-beta.7

-Welcome to the QCalendar v5.0.0 beta release.
+Welcome to the QCalendar v5.0.0-beta.7 release.

 This release prepares QCalendar for the next Quasar CLI Vite generation.
 The calendar component API is expected to remain compatible with QCalendar v4, but the supported app-extension runtime and project tooling have changed.